GoogleCloudDataproc/initialization-actions/hbase/README.md

         --num-masters 3 --num-workers 2
     ```

+## Configuration of kerberos authentication and rpc encryption for HBase
+On dataproc clusters HBase uses no kerberos authentication by default.
+This mode can be changed by passing `enable-kerberos` and `keytab-bucket` as cluster metadata during cluster creation process.
+The script automatically
+changes the necessary configurations and creates all keytabs necessary for HBase.

+1. The metadata field `enable-kerberos` should be set to `true`.
+The metadata field ``keytab-bucket` should be set to an storage bucket that will be used during cluster creation for saving the keytab files of the hbase master and region servers.
+You have to remove the keytab folder before you initiate a new cluster provisioning with the same cluster name.

+    ```bash
+    gcloud dataproc clusters create <CLUSTER_NAME> \
+        --initialization-actions gs://dataproc-initialization-actions/hbase/hbase.sh \
+        --metadata 'enable-kerberos=true,keytab-bucket=gs://<BUCKET_NAME>' \
+        --num-masters 3 --num-workers 2
+    ```

 ## Important notes

 - This initialization works with all cluster configuration on dataproc version 1.3 and 1.2, but it is intended to be used in the HA mode.